ericoporto/ags-manual-wiki/DynamicSprite.md

 involves inspecting each pixel of the image, so it's not recommended that you use it often.

-The source sprite must be the same size and colour depth as the dynamic sprite.
+The source sprite must be the same size and color depth as the dynamic sprite.

 **NOTE:** This command makes all pixels that are transparent in the source sprite also transparent in the dynamic sprite.
-It does not make opaque pixels from the source sprite into opaque pixels on the dynamic sprite (because it wouldn't know what colour to make them).
+It does not make opaque pixels from the source sprite into opaque pixels on the dynamic sprite (because it wouldn't know what color to make them).

 If the source image has an alpha channel, then the dynamic sprite will have an alpha channel created as a copy of the one from the source